Table of Contents

 Windscreens (see also our guide to mic windscreens) are rigid foam insulation mic covers that can be seen on mics used by journalists on television.

-What they do is isolate the entire microphone from winds and other noises, as opposed to a pop filter, which restricts the puff of air only from one direction at a time.
+They isolate the entire microphone from winds and other noises, as opposed to a pop filter, which restricts the puff of air to one direction at a time.

-A foam windscreen should not be used in combination with a pop filter since the sound quality would then become messy and difficult to perceive.
-(Also see, ‘Windscreen vs Foam Filter‘)
+A foam windscreen should not be combined with a pop filter since the sound quality would become messy and difficult to perceive.

 Windshields are ideal for recording outdoors, and yet they can also be useful in indoor spaces.
 If you do not have a pop filter, a windshield may help to reduce clipping.